codio-content/Coding_with_Javascript-Arrays/.guides/content/Setting-array-elements-7abf.md

 numArray = [1, 55, 3, 16]
 ```

-But often you will add elements to the array later, so you can create an empty array like this.
+But often you will not have any elements to start with and will want to add them later.

+In this case, you should create an empty array like this first.

 ```javascript
 numArray = []
 ```

-## Play with the chart
+## Run the code
 Take a look at the code on the left.

-{Run code}(node run-user.js 1-arrays/example2.js)
+{Run code}(node run-user.js ./1-arrays/example2.js)

 This shows how you